Lang--Trotter Conjecture for CM Elliptic Curves

+see Section \ref{sec:Galoisimage} for more details.
 In principle, \eqref{eq:LTconstant-Galois} only gives a conceptual description on $c_{E,r}$, and it is usually difficult to compute its exact value when $E$ and $r$ are given directly.
-See N. Jones \cite{Jo09} and our Chapter \ref{ch:Historicalnotesperspectives} for some discussions on $c_{E,r}$\footnote{In a recent private communication, N. Jones pointed out the definition \eqref{eq:LTconstant-Galois} of $c_{E,r}$ might require some necessary modifications due to many roots of unity in the CM cases by $\Q(\sqrt{-1})$ and $\Q(\sqrt{-3})$.
-This indicates that the exact formulation of Lang--Trotter constant, in the CM case, can be far more complicated than what we have imagined before.}.
 This phenomenon motivates the second part of this article.
-We would like to give a full explicit characterization on the shape of $c_{E,r}$ under the Hardy--Littlewood conjecture (Conjecture \ref{conj:HL}).
+We would like to give an explicit analytic description of $c_{E,r}$ under the Hardy--Littlewood conjecture (Conjecture \ref{conj:HL}).
 This leads us to our second main result.

 \begin{theorem} Let $r$ be a fixed non-zero integer and $E/\Q$ an elliptic curve with CM by the imaginary quadratic field $\Q(\sqrt{-D})$ with squarefree $D\geqslant1$.
-The Hardy-Littlewood conjecture implies
+The Hardy--Littlewood conjecture implies